luord/docker/README.md

 This repository is meant to contain docker resources useful to me.

-This branch defines a nodejs image.
+This branch defines an image to work with google cloud platform.